 Step 5 Build the plan into a schedule: once the tasks are finalised, the dependencies are added and the people involved are allocated you are ready to build the schedule by adding the start and end dates of the project.

-- The costs associated with running the project includes the required time of the people working on the project and anything you must buy to enable them to complete their work, including your work as the project manager.
+- Costs associated with running the project: this includes the required time of the people working on the project and anything you must buy to enable them to complete their work, including your work as the project manager.

-- The costs associated with buying deliverables: this includes anything used to create your deliverables on the project.
+- Costs associated with buying deliverables:this includes anything used to create your deliverables on the project.